 QR Code stands for “Quick Response” code and is mobile phone readable.
 A QR code is generated before each class, and students use an app to scan the code to confirm proof of presence as they enter the room.

-Some Pros: A very affordable and easy to use option.
+Some Pros: A very affordable and easy to use option for student attendance management.

 Some Cons: This method may result in attendance proxy as the QR code can be screenshotted and forwarded.
 This method involves some class disruption and requires students to have a smartphone.